RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 precision of the survival probability is lost.
-On the other hand, drawing wide bins increases the precision of the estimate, but becomes further removed from a true single-cell measurement and represents a population mean, even though it may be a smaller population than binning by the SD sequence alone.
+On the other hand, drawing wide bins increases the precision of the estimate, but becomes further removed from a true single-cell measurement and represents a population mean, even though it may be a smaller population than binning by the Shine-Dalgarno sequence alone.
 In both of these approaches, it is difficult to extrapolate the quantitative trend outside of the experimentally observed region of channel copy number.
 Here, we present a method to estimate the probability of